 REPOWERBalcombe was born of the inspiring belief that communities can take responsibility for their own energy supply and that this can be done in a way that is clean and sympathetic to the environment.

-In September 2013 an open meeting was held at Bramble Hall with a view to setting up a community renewable energy project in Balcombe.
+In September 2013 an open meeting was held at local Bramble Hall with a view to set up a community renewable energy project in Balcombe.
 Inspired by the positivity of the project, a group of around 14 locals started to lay foundations toward making this a reality.

 REPOWERBalcombe – The Vision

-Our goal is to set up a program of renewable energy solutions based in and around the community.
-The aim is to generate the equivalent of 10% of Balcombe’s electricity usage through rooftop solar panels within the next 6 months, and eventually to generate the equivalent of 100% of the village’s electricity usage from clean, renewable energy sources.
-There have been positive responses from landowners in the surrounding area and key local community buildings whose support will be vital to this project fulfilling its aim, and who stand to gain from significantly lower electricity bills.
+Our goal is to set up a program of renewable energy solutions based in and around Balcombe.
+The aim is to generate the equivalent of 10% of Balcombe’s electricity usage through rooftop solar panels in 2015, and eventually to generate the equivalent of 100% of the village’s electricity usage from clean, renewable energy sources.
+We have had many positive responses from landowners in the surrounding area and key local community buildings whose support will be vital to this project fulfilling its aim, and who stand to gain from significantly lower electricity bills.
 The energy harvested by REPOWERBalcombe will be fed into the national grid, making our village proportionately self sufficient whilst helping to increase the overall amount of renewable energy in our national electricity supply mix.

 And it won’t only be the host buildings and shareholders who benefit.
-A portion of the profits from REPOWERBalcombe will be fed back into the community via projects to reduce our collective energy spend (for example insulation and recycling initiatives) and to develop other local renewable energy resources.
+A portion of the profits from REPOWERBalcombe will be fed back into a community benefit fund which will be used to reduce our collective energy spend (for example insulation and recycling initiatives), to improve our local environment, and to develop other local renewable energy resources.

 How do we do this?

-This spring we need to raise around £300,000 to produce around 224kw of PV solar power.
-This is the equivalent of 7.5% of Balcombe’s current electricity usage – or enough to repower 60 of our village’s 760 homes.
-We have already set up a co-operative (REPOWERBalcombe Ltd, an Industrial Provident Society) and will look to sell investment in the form of shares to the community.
-Shares can be bought from £250 upwards with the controlling investors coming only from the local area, and we aim to provide shareholders with returns of around 5% per annum (hopefully rising to more like 6.5% if we can secure tax relief under the Enterprise Investment Scheme).
-The power produced at the installations that make up this first programme of work will also generate around £5,500 each year for our community benefit fund.
+In 2015 we aim to raise approximately £350,000 to fund around 300kw of solar PV.
+This is the equivalent of 10% of Balcombe’s current electricity usage – or enough to power 60 of our village’s 760 homes.
+REPOWERBalcombe will sell investment in the form of shares to the community.
+Shares can be bought from £250 upwards with the controlling investors coming only from the local area, and we aim to provide shareholders with returns of around 5% per annum.
+We predict that Phase 1 will also raise around £5,500 each year for our community benefit fund.

-Our first site to sign on the dotted line is the third-generation family-run Grange Farm on Crawley Down, who will be hosting 19kW of solar panels on their cow shed in exchange for 33% discounted energy for the next 25 years.
+Our first site to sign on the dotted line is the third-generation family-run Grange Farm on Crawley Down, who will be hosting 18kW of solar panels on their cow shed in exchange for 33% discounted energy for the next 25 years.
+For full information on financing our first phase of solar installations, please download the REPOWERBalcombe Summary Document here.